-Many companies license software, hardware, and more to complete work.
+Many companies license software, hardware, and more to help their employees perform their jobs.
 But what happens if someone uses those services for personal projects and those projects violate the terms and conditions of the license or directly compete with your business?

 If someone downloads, streams, or shares trademarked, copyrighted, or illegal content using their mobile device, but through software or a service that your company licenses, who’s ultimately responsible for any potential legal ramifications?

 These are serious issues that need to be addressed before you start.
-It might even be an issue you need to, or have already, addressed for company-owned devices.
+It might even be an issue you need to or have already discussed for company-owned devices.